Complexity of polytope diameters via perfect matchings: Proof of via

 First assume, that there is a $4$-dimensional matching $M$ in $(W\cup X \cup Y \cup Z,E)$.

 To construct the collection of $4$-cycles, we will consider every gadget individually.
 So let $G_e$ be the subgraph of $G$ corresponding to the gadget of an edge $e=(w,x,y,z)\in E$.
-If $e\in M$ we take the four cycles defining $E_{ext}$, else we take the three cycles of $E_{int}$.
+If $e\in M$ we take the cycles defining $E_{ext}$, four in total, else we take the cycles of $E_{int}$, three in total.
 In both cases all twelve auxiliary vertices of the gadget are covered.
 Additionally, as $M$ is a 4-dimensional matching, every element of $W,X, Y$ and $Z$ is part of exactly one edge and hence the corresponding vertex is covered exactly once.
 Thus we indeed constructed a set of $4$-cycles that covers every vertex exactly once.

-For the reverse direction assume that there is a set $\mathcal{C}$ of cycles in $G$ such that every vertex is covered exactly once.
+For the reverse direction assume that there is a set $\mathcal{C}$ of 4-cycles in $G$ such that every vertex is covered exactly once.
 First note that the distance between any two distinct exterior vertices in $G$ is at least $3$, and thus no cycle of length $4$ in $G$ can cover more than one exterior vertex.
 In particular no cycle of length $4$ can use vertices from different gadgets.
 Next observe, that a gadget contains $16$ vertices, counting in the exterior vertices.
 If we consider the cycles of $\mathcal{C}$ that completely lie within the gadget of $e$, they cover a number of vertices that is divisible by $4$.
 By the above they have to cover all twelve auxiliary vertices.
 In particular either twelve or sixteen vertices are covered, i.e.\ either all exterior vertices are covered by cycles within the gadget of $e$, or no exterior vertex is.

 Consider the set $M\subseteq E$ consisting of all edges, for which the cycles contained in the corresponding gadget cover all exterior vertices.
 We claim that $M$ covers every element of $W \cup X \cup Y \cup Z$ exactly once, i.e., forms a 4-dimensional matching.
 To see this, consider any fixed exterior vertex $v \in W \cup X \cup Y \cup Z$.
 Then $v$ is covered by a cycle, which lies completely in the gadget of some edge $e$.
-An discussed above this implies that within the gadget of $e$ all four exterior vertices are covered.
+As discussed above this implies that within the gadget of $e$ all four exterior vertices are covered.
 Hence we have $e\in M$.
 On the other hand, for every other $e\in E$ that contains the element corresponding to $v$, the gadget of $e$ does not contain a cycle covering $v$, so $e\notin M$.
-So every element of $W, X, Y$ and $Z$ is covered exactly once by $M$, finishing the reduction. \end{proof}
+So every element of $W, X, Y$ and $Z$ is covered exactly once by $M$, finishing the reduction.

 \paragraph*{Acknowledgement.} The second author would like to thank Jean Cardinal for bringing the open problem of the complexity of circuit diameters to his attention, and for lively discussions on this topic at ETH Zurich in 2022, that sparked the work presented in this paper.
 We also would like to thank Steffen Borgwardt and Weston Grewe for comments on the manuscript.